sangallimarco/react-rxjs-stream/README.md

             }
         };

-        // this is defined in StreamComponent
+        // 'this.streamManager' is defined in StreamComponent class this.streamManager.dispatch(Streams.change, actions);
-        this.streamManager.dispatch(Streams.change, actions);

     }